mezoni/peg/README.md

 Some small and simple examples of additional features.

-### Action expressions
+### Action expression

-Action expressions allow to execute any code and are also used to generate results.
+The expression `Action` allow to execute any code and are mainly used for computing and assigning the result of parsing.
 Syntax: `{` block of statements `}`

 ```text